utkarshluthra/utkarshluthra/README.md

 ![Cover](/CoverPhoto.png)
 # Welcome to My Github Profile

-### My Name is Utkarsh Luthra and I am a Computer Science student here to contribute, learn, and showcase my projects, along with becoming a part of this amazing community of programmers.
+### I am Utkarsh Luthra and I am a Computer Science student here to contribute, learn, and showcase my projects, along with becoming a part of this amazing community of programmers.

 ## My Programming Journey (_2016-2021_)